Contact Councilmember Lauren Meister

 - Preserving our city’s rich history and unique character,

 - Advocating for fair parking policies.

-A resident of West Hollywood for more than 25 years, Mayor Lauren Meister has been both a renter and a homeowner in the City.
-Mayor Meister’s parents, sister, and rescue dog, Spike, also call West Hollywood home.
+A resident of West Hollywood for more than 25 years, Councilmember Lauren Meister has been both a renter and a homeowner in the City.
+Councilmember Meister’s parents, sister, and rescue dog, Spike, also call West Hollywood home.